Holiday Rentals in Sydney: Which Areas Are Best?

 The area offers quirky history – Zetland was converted from a lagoon back in the early 20th century, before becoming a racecourse, car manufacturing plant and other industrial developments.
 Gentrification is now well underway with a considerable amount of investment already complete in Green Square and Zetland, opening up spaces and attracting investment to the area.

-High rise development (and some say overdevelopment) has seen these once unknown suburbs now well on the way to providing home to 40,000 residents.
+High rise development (and some say overdevelopment) has seen these once unknown suburbs now well on the way to providing homes to 40,000 residents.
 Within Zetland and Green Square there’s a good selection of cafes, shops and other amenities.
 However, one of the best things about staying in a holiday rental here is the proximity to Sydney’s best attractions — without the price tag.

 Be sure to check out the $25 million library that recently opened across the road from the station.
 Neighbouring Rosebery does not offer much in the way of accommodation, but it is a haven for foodies, so be sure to explore it while you are in the area.

 Where is Green Square/Zetland: 3.5 kilometres away from the Sydney CBD, it is bordered by Redfern in the north and Mascot and Alexandria in the south.

 Public transport: There is a train station at Green Square with direct access to the airport stations.
 Buses run throughout the area with most travelling along Botany Road, Elizabeth Street and Bourke Street.

-Holiday rentals in Green Square
+Holiday Rentals in Green Square